CCrocilla/quiz-for-fun/README.md

 **System:** Website with Quiz.

-**Actors:** Users that want to report issue, provide feedback, subscribe to a newsletter or write their own quiz.
+**Actors:** Users that want to subscribe to a newsletter, provide feedback or report issue.
 </details>

 <details>
     <summary>Pre-Conditions</summary>

+- The user should provide a Username.
-The user(s) should provide a Username and an email address.
+- The user should provide an Email Address.
 </details>

 <details>
     <summary>Basic Flow</summary>

 - The user browses for quiz and discover the website.
-The user navigate to the Home Page and then go in the Contact Us Page.
+The user navigate to the Home Page and then go into the "Contact Us" Page.
-- The user fill in the mandatory fields (Username, Password).
+- The user fill in the mandatory fields (Username, Email Address).
-- The user can select using the checkboxes provided what he/she want to do before submitting (provide a general feedback, subscribe for the newsletter, report issues or send a quiz).
+- The user can select using the checkboxes provided if he/she wants to provide a general feedback, subscribe for the newsletter or report issues/bugs.
-- The user will be prompted to a dummy Thank you page to provide a clear feedback to the user that the form has been submitted.
+- The user will be prompted to a dummy "Thank you" Page which provides a clear feedback that the form has been successfully submitted.

 </details>

 <details>
     <summary>Alternative/Exception Flow</summary>

-- The user can reset the form filled.
+- The user can reset the filled form.
-- When the user selects a non-existent page, a 404 Error Page will be prompted guiding the user back to Home Page.
+- When the user selects a non-existent page, a 404 Error Page will be prompted guiding the user back to the Home Page.
 </details>